mdsumner/bluegum/README.md

 rglwidget()
 ```

-But, we can’t ask for a partial sphere when it’s a hull, because the
+If we ask for a partial sphere when it’s a hull, because the hull has to
-hull has to wrap around (well, you might want this but it’s not faceted
+wrap around (well, you might want this but it’s not faceted on those
-on those internal sides).
+internal sides).

 ``` r
 hull <- tri_graticule(xlim = c(100, 150),  hull = TRUE)